w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

 This success criterion helps ensure that users can complete tasks without unexpected changes in content or context that are a result of a time limit.
-This success criterion should be considered in conjunction with [Success Criterion 3.2.1](https://www.w3.org/TR/WCAG22/#on-focus), which puts limits on changes of content or context as a result of user action.</div>
+This success criterion is intended to be considered in conjunction with [Success Criterion 3.2.1](https://www.w3.org/TR/WCAG22/#on-focus), which puts limits on changes of content or context as a result of user action.</div>

 ##### pause-stop-hide